jmmorgan/trumpbot2016/README.md

 * Make ChatSession spec independent of production Graphmaster instance.
 * Is the whole BotBrain response -> ChatResponse -> QueryBot response flow necessary?
 Perhaps we should simplify.
 * Try to treat TemplateContentNode implementations as immutables (limit setting of ivars to initializer)
+* Look into organizing AIML files in a way that makes more logical and/or intuitive sense for TrumpBot.